bidhan31/bidhan31/README.md

 ---

-### Currently I have joined as a frontend developer, at Bitopia Group's softvence agency.**
+###  I have joined as a Frontend Developer, at Bitopia Group's Softvence Agency.

 ---